-Eat the Famous Husky Pie
+7. Eat the Famous Husky Pie

 Craig enjoyed a potato pie whilst the kids played in the built in playground at the back of the cafe.
 It’s a great place for breakfast, brunch or lunch.

-Coffee and Breakfast at Hyams Beach Cafe
+8. Have Coffee and Breakfast at Hyams Beach Store and Cafe

 We didn’t do the breakfast, but the meals looked pretty good as they were delivered to full tables around us.
-We sure enjoyed the coffee.

-This cafe makes for a great retreat after visiting the famous beach, or as a half way rest point during the White Sands Walk.
+The Hyams Beach Store and Cafe makes for a great retreat after visiting the famous beach, or as a half way rest point during the White Sands Walk.

-Kayak along Currambene Creek
+9. Kayak Along Currambene Creek

 We stayed in a cabin for three nights at the Jervis Bay Caravan Park located on a clear waterway accessing Jervis Bay.
 It’s in the quieter part of town and, although not in the centre of the action, offers a peaceful retreat.